 2.2.1 Conceptual Analysis versus Definitional Stipulation

-All rights can be represented by Hohfeldian diagrams like the diagram of the part of the property right “molecule” above.
-However, some diagrams of Hohfeldian incidents that we could construct do not correspond to any right.
-Rights are only those collections of Hohfeldian incidents that have a certain function (or perhaps certain functions).
-To take an analogy: all thrones are chairs, but only chairs with a certain function are thrones.
+All rights can be represented by Hohfeldian diagrams, like the diagram of the property right “molecule” above.
+(Halpin 2017) However, some diagrams of Hohfeldian incidents that we can construct do not correspond to any right.
+To take a simple example from Hart (1982, 191–92), your city council lacks the Hohfeldian power to award you a pension; so by definition you have a Hohfeldian immunity against your city council awarding you a pension.
+Yet it would be odd to say that you have a right against your city council awarding you a pension.
+You thus have an immunity, but not a right.
+Not all (collections of) Hohfeldian incidents are rights; it is only those (collections of) Hohfeldian incidents that have a certain function (or perhaps certain functions) that are rights.
+To take an analogy: all engagement rings are rings, but only rings with a certain function are engagement rings.
+What, then, is the function of rights?

 - To have a right is to have a “valid claim.”
 (Feinberg 1970, 257)